teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 > <hands-on-title>Select tutorials tags from the Galaxy Training Network</hands-on-title>
 >
 > 1. Go to the [Galaxy Training Network](https://training.galaxyproject.org/)
-> 2. Browse for tutorials that are releavnt to your community
+> 2. Browse for tutorials that are relevant to your community
 > 3. Note the tags that are associated with tutorials of interest {: .hands_on}
 Note : You can also create a tag (for example, your community name) and tag all relevant tutorials with it.
 Then, you only need to use this tag to pull all the relevant tutorials.